What is the Sandpoint Filmmakers Network?

 This network creates a pool of local resources for making films in Sandpoint.
 We hold monthly meetings to share techniques, talk about projects we are doing or would like to do, or any film-related topics of interest to attendees.
 There is no membership fee.

-The Sandpoint Filmmakers Network was started by Aric Spence, a local business owner, life-long resident and aspiring filmmaker who does video and photography as part of his business.
+The Sandpoint Filmmakers Network was started by Aric Spence, a life-long resident and accomplished filmmaker.

 For purposes of the network, the definition of filmmaker refers to anyone who captures moving pictures on any kind of video or film camera, for any purpose, whether personal or commercial, formal or informal.